KevincTulp/nearmap-python-api/README.md

 3.)
 Access example implementation scripts for all API operations in the "examples folder": https://github.com/geoffhtaylor3d/nearmap-python-api/tree/master/examples

+_** The current release of the Nearmap API for Python only supports synchronous API calls.
+Asynchronous API calls and more advanced data download operations are slated for later release**_

 Example Usage:

 Connect to the Nearmap API for Python